astroumd/lmtoy/docs/source/glossary.rst

       LSR.

     bank
-      The 16 available spectrometers are set up as a single bank for SEQUOIA observations.
-Observations with the MSIP 1mm receiver cover two separate lines (currently one in USB and one in LSB) and therefore are currently analyzed in two banks of two spectrometers each.
+      A set of spectrometers that cover the same IF band at the same resolution (and number of channels).
+      There is no side-band restriction.
+For SEQUOIA we only use one band currently.
+For the MSIP 1mm receiver there are two, although they have one in USB and one in LSB.

     beam
       in the 4x4 multi-beam.
 Not to be confused with the